Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Introduction

+\textit{(i)} We designed and developed \textbf{an embedding function for packet sequences to serve as a foundation for classifiers of encrypted network traffic.} It is based on a neural network architecture \texttt{30pktTCNET\_256} that combines existing, well-proven techniques, such as ResNet-like convolutional blocks, packet feature embeddings, and Generalized Mean Pooling (GeM)~\cite{Radenovic2018GeM}.
+For initializing packet feature embeddings, we adopted Piecewise Linear Encoding (PLE)~\cite{gorishniy2022embeddings}, a method that outperforms random initialization and has not previously been used in the TC domain.
+Although the architecture is largely based on established techniques---with the exception of PLE---we rigorously tuned all its components to uncover the true limits of CNN-based processing of packet sequences.

+\textit{(ii)} We present \textbf{a domain recognition solution that enables domain-level visibility into encrypted traffic, even in the presence of TLS 1.3 and ECH.} Using a k-NN classifier in the embedding space, our method achieves 94.83\% accuracy and 79.35\% recall under a class-disjoint evaluation setup.
+We further show that domain recognition serves as an effective pretraining task, as the learned embeddings generalize across ten downstream TC tasks.

+\textit{(iii)} With the fine-tuning transfer method, we \textbf{surpass the SOTA performance on nine of the ten downstream TC tasks, achieving a remarkable average improvement of~6.4\%}.
+Compared to training from scratch, fine-tuning pretrained weights provides a 2.1\% average gain, empirically confirming the benefits of transfer learning.

-The paper is organized as follows: \secref{sec:experimental-setup} describes the experimental setup used to develop the embedding function, covering the dataset, data preparation, training loop, loss function, and deep learning (DL) architecture. \secref{sec:domain-recognition-results} presents results of the domain recognition task, along with ablation studies examining parts of the solution. \secref{sec:transfer-learning} describes the transfer of the trained embedding function to five additional TC datasets and discusses the achieved results. \secref{sec:related-work} provides a brief review of prior research in TC representation learning. \secref{sec:conclusion} summarizes key contributions, discusses computational performance, and outlines future directions.
+The paper is organized as follows: \secref{sec:related-work} provides a review of related research. \secref{sec:experimental-setup} describes the experimental setup used to develop the embedding function, covering the dataset, data preparation, training loop, loss function, and deep learning (DL) architecture. \secref{sec:domain-recognition-results} presents the results of the domain recognition task, along with ablation studies examining parts of the solution. \secref{sec:transfer-learning} describes the transfer of the trained embedding function to seven additional TC datasets and discusses the achieved results. \secref{sec:limitations} addresses limitations, and \secref{sec:conclusion} concludes the paper by summarizing key contributions and outlining future directions.